Reporting obligations for imported ruminant animals

 For more information about the reporting obligations:

-There are penalties for not complying with the requirements of the Imported Ruminants Regulations 1999.
+There are penalties for not complying with the requirements of the regulations.
 The maximum fine is $5,000 for individuals and $15,000 for corporations.